 Section 4.2 of the Land Use ByLaw outlines those development activities for which a development permit is NOT required.

 Applications for a development permit shall be accompanied by the following information:

-- Applicable fees - The current MD of Foothills Fee Schedule is online in the Resource Library.
+- Applicable fees - The current Foothills County Fee Schedule is online in the Resource Library.

 - A site plan with North at the top of the page showing:

 - the entire parcel and any other land that may be used in conjunction with the parcel for the proposed use.
 If additional lands are owned by others, must include names and signed consent for proposed development;